WHAT WOULD IT FEEL LIKE TO BE FREE?

 Hip Sobriety School works.
 Here's 3 big reasons why.

 One of the reasons AA is so successful as an organization is because more than anything, it is a place to go.
-It is a tribe of people who have walked in your shoes and are there to hold you and love you.
+It is a group of people who have walked in your shoes and are there to hold you and love you.
 Hip Sobriety works on this same exact premise.
 You can't do this alone.
 You need support.
-You need your tribe.
+You need your community.

-You'll be granted lifetime access to a private online community.
+You'll be granted access to a private online community.
 You'll also have access to a small group of individuals who have already done the course and are back to help you through.
 I'll be online to answer any questions as you move through the course.
 We'll meet weekly for an online group coaching call.

 Knowledge is power.

 Over the course of 8 weeks, you'll be exposed to a wide-range of tools, teachings, and practices, pulled from all schools of thought and the most recent scientific findings in addiction recovery.
-The information is delivered in a thoughtful, easy-to-digest manner, and is accessible to you forever.
+The information is delivered in a thoughtful, easy-to-digest manner.

 Through weekly lectures, accompanying workbooks and worksheets, daily emails, daily and weekly exercises, and a vast resource library, this course delivers participants the quintessential field guide on recovery that is not available anywhere else.
 You'll walk away empowered with knowledge, and a personalized Hip Sobriety recovery map so that you can put what you learn to work for you and know what step to take, when.